henrygrant/henrygrant.github.io/content/articles/wnc-mountain-trip/index.md

 This place is like the quintessential little mountain town.
 Everyone is super nice, snow is all over the place, and I'm sure there's some place I can go "mine for gems" around the corner.

 It doesn't seem that it's a well-kept secret though.
-Just looking at the Zillow listings, there is no houses under 300k and empty lots look to float around 100k.
+Just looking at the Zillow listings, there are no houses under 300k and empty lots look to float around 100k.
+Barely any availability.

 I really wish I could figure out what the right move is, living-wise.
-I feel like I'm relatively high income for North Carolina, and I have the privilege of working remote.
-That _should_ mean I could come buy a "starter home" type of place around here and actually live in it, but that just doesn't seem to be the case.
-I don't exactly have anyone I can ask about financial decisions though, so maybe hunting down a financial advisor is the move.
 In the meantime I'll just keep saving.